cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 Participants will then consider the needs of a **priority user** and assess whether the proposed pilot can provide the information they need in time to support decision-making.
 Finally, they will **stress-test the pilot using a high-impact rainfall event during an El Niño year**, identify potential weaknesses in the workflow, and revise the pilot based on what they have learned during the workshop.

+The presentation below provides instructions for the interactive exercise.

 ### Presentation

 [Access the Session 10 presentation](https://www.canva.com/design/DAHUb9mHeug/fXCjOjuSf2tNWhEqWACoAg/edit)

-## Sessions 12 & 13 — Discussion: Long-Term Sustainability and Scalability
+## Sessions 12 & 13 - Discussion: Long-Term Sustainability and Scalability

 **Date:** September 17, 2026
 **Time:** 09:00 – 12:30